Earthanasia

 "Earthanasia" is an episode of the British comedy television series The Goodies.
-It was written by The Goodies, with songs and music by Bill Oddie.
+It was written by Graeme Garden and Bill Oddie.

 This episode is also known as "The End of the World Show" and "The End of the World".

 Plot

 It is very late on Christmas Eve and Bill and Graeme are preparing for Christmas.
 Bill has bought himself a skateboard, while Graeme has bought a skateboard destruction kit (a gun, a hammer and a bomb with a detonator).
 A carol service on the radio is interrupted by an announcement that the world is going to end at midnight, because the United Nations has decided that this is the best route forward, with the ever-worsening problems of racism, over-population, inflation and pollution.
 Bill decides to enjoy the last 27-and-a-half minutes in an orgy of self-indulgence.
 Meanwhile, Graeme thinks about his accomplishments: Giant Kittens, Monster Cods and Eddie Waring impressions.

 Tim arrives wearing a placard stating "The End of the World is Nigh", little realising how accurate the words actually are, and the placard also stating: "Meanwhile, eat at Tim's hot chestnut stall" and "Tim's nuts are nicest" (the word "is" is on a drawer, which holds the chestnuts).

 Bill, telling Tim that there is going to be no Christmas Day, "On the other hand as you well know, tomorrow never comes.
 And do you know why?!"
 Tim comments: "No." Bill then says: "Because my dewy-eyed Timbalina, TOMORROW WE'LL ALL BE DEAD!
 DEAD!
 DEAD!
 D, E, D, D!
 DEAD!
 HAVE YOU GOT THAT?!?!"

-As Tim starts to cry, Graeme makes plans to celebrate Christmas at 11:56 PM.
-It is revealed that Tim's waistcoat covers what he calls an "A-string", which he then explains is "a G-string that's a bit higher up".
+As Tim starts to panic, Graeme makes plans to celebrate Christmas at 11:56 PM.
+The trio also decided to pass the time by contemplate their sins (or lack of, in Tim's case, as he feebly confessed to his friends such as forgetting to put the Christmas turkey in the oven, "tuck his shirt inside his underpants" and made "a bubble in the bath between his knees", as much to Bill and Graeme's disgust in Tim's pathetic excuses.) then tries to strangle him in a sinful fit of anger since he is too soppy to commit a deadly sin.
+Later on Graeme uses his psychotherapy to make Tim a new person by pare away the externals, namely Tim's Union Jack waistcoat, to find the underlying reason for Tim's problems.
+It is revealed that it was covering what he calls an "A-string", in which he then explains is "a G-string that's a bit higher up".
 Graeme decides to try to remove Tim's inhibitions, which centre on his belly button.
-Bill's attempts to help only make it worse.
+Bill's attempts to help only make it worse by touching Tim's belly button and dressing up his mother.